 Criterion B specifies that ASPD cannot be diagnosed in minors.

-Criterion C clarifies that in order for a diagnosis of ASPD to be made, antisocial traits must have been present before age 15 through conduct disorder.
+Criterion C clarifies that in order for a diagnosis of ASPD to be made, antisocial traits must have been present before age 15.
 Though APSD cannot be diagnosed before age 18, it can manifest as conduct disorder, as "a repetitive and persistent pattern of behavior in which the basic rights of others or major age-appropriate societal norms or rules are violated."
 This involves "aggression to people and animals, destruction of property, deceitfulness or theft, or serious violation of rules."

 Criterion D states that ASPD cannot be diagnosed for symptoms that are due to schizophrenia or bipolar disorder.

 Antisocial personality disorder is associated with a lack of empathy and so with callous and cynical behaviors.
-On the other hand, individuals with ASPD are often glib, superficially charming, and verbally skilled.
+However, individuals with ASPD are often glib, superficially charming, and verbally skilled.
 Arrogance is common, and many individuals with ASPD have comorbid narcissistic, histrionic, or borderline personality disorder.
 Comorbid anxiety disorders, depressive disorders, substance use disorders, somatic symptom disorder, gambling disorder, and other disorders of impulse control are also common (American Psychiatric Association, 2013).1

 ASPD should be differentiated from conduct disorder, substance use disorders, schizophrenia and bipolar disorders, other personality disorders, and criminal behavior not associated with a personality disorder (American Psychiatric Association, 2013).1

 Antisocial personality disorder is also known as sociopathy, psychopathy, and dyssocial personality disorder (American Psychiatric Association, 2013).1 However, some use psychopathy or sociopathy to refer to a distinct subgroup of individuals with a certain clinical presentation of ASPD.
 Some use the terms psychopathy and sociopathy interchangeably.
-Others use psychopathy to describe a presentation that is due to a more genetic predisposition and neurological abnormalities and is associated with difficulty forming relationships that aren't shallow or intended for manipulation, viewing others as pawns or objects to be manipulated and used, and a complete lack of remorse.
-These psychopaths are charming, glib, and seemingly high functioning.
+Others use psychopathy to describe a presentation that is due more to a genetic predisposition and neurological abnormalities and is associated with difficulty forming relationships that aren't shallow or intended for manipulation, viewing others as pawns or objects to be manipulated and used, and a complete lack of remorse.
+According to these individuals, psychopaths are charming, glib, and seemingly high functioning.
 Psychopaths that are engaged in criminal behaviors tend to try to minimize the risks of negative consequences to themselves.
-In contrast, these individuals use the term sociopathy to describe a presentation that is due to aversive childhood experiences and environment and is associated with impulsive and erratic behaviors, general difficulties with forming attachment but the capability to attach to certain people or groups, and inability to present as normal or to function.
+In contrast, these individuals use the term sociopathy to describe a presentation that is due to aversive childhood experiences and environment and is associated with impulsive and erratic behaviors, general difficulties with forming attachment but the capability to attach to certain people or groups, and an inability to present as normal or to function.
 Sociopaths are more likely to have poor emotional regulation and engage in violent outbursts (Grohol, 2015)2.
-Others use this distinction to separate primary from secondary psychopaths.
+Other researchers use the same method of distinguishing between populations of individuals with severe ASPD but refer to the first group as primary psychopaths and to the second as secondary psychopaths.